DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/08-05 Narrative Tasks.md

 ### Put Existing Dialogue Interactions In-Engine

+-

+### Put the Existing Journal Entries into the Game

+-

 ### Floor End Dialogue Interactions

 - At the end of each "Floor" / "Area" in Avernoth, there is a room with more enemies than usual.
 This room also has several waves of enemies.
 Think of this as like a boss room; something difficult enough to cap off the area.